 Damon Suden is an experienced and talented litigator and trial attorney.
 His practice includes commercial and complex civil litigation and class action defense in both state and federal courts.

 Damon has successfully resolved claims pertaining to contract disputes, corporate fraud and other torts, unfair competition, theft of trade secrets, antitrust, bankruptcy, false advertising and employment-related matters.
 He has also worked on domestic and international arbitrations.
+Damon is currently representing several companies in putative class actions alleging violations of the Telephone Consumer Protection Act.
 His clients are from a variety of industries such as banking and finance, design and fashion, insurance, health care, nonprofit and telecommunications, among others.

 While Damon litigates to win, he also recognizes that litigation can be used strategically to achieve his client’s business goals.
 With the right litigation strategy, Damon has helped his clients settle or otherwise resolve even their most complicated disputes out of court.
 But when settlement is not possible, Damon is a fearless litigator who will defend his client’s interests throughout the process, while striving to minimize the impact on their bottom line.